 Military Terminal Sunny Point Joint Land Use Study

-The Military Ocean Terminal Sunny Point Joint Land Use Study is a project funded by a grant from the U.S. Department of Defense Office of Economic Adjustment (OEA) and will be administered by the CFCOG.
+The Military Ocean Terminal Sunny Point Joint Land Use Study (JLUS) is a project funded by a grant from the U.S. Department of Defense Office of Economic Adjustment (OEA) and administered by the CFCOG.
+Benchmark Planning has been hired as the consulting firm leading the JLUS process.

 Military Ocean Terminal Sunny Point (MOTSU) is the largest military terminal in the world, the key ammunition shipping point on the Atlantic Coast, the Army's primary east coast deep-water port, and one of a handful of Department of Defense terminals equipped to handle containerized ammunition.
 It serves as a transfer point between rail, trucks, and ships for the import and export of weapons, ammunition, explosives and military equipment for United States Army and is operated by the 596th Transportation Brigade.